Jesús Gallardo: 2018–2019: First FIFA World Cup and second CONCACAF Gold Cup

+2022–2024: Second FIFA World Cup and 100th cap

 In October 2022, Gallardo was named in Mexico's preliminary 31-man squad for the World Cup, and in November, was ultimately included in the final 26-man roster.

+On 7 September 2024, he played his 100th international match, according to the Mexican Football Federation, in a 3–0 friendly win over New Zealand.

 Style of play

 Gallardo is known for intensity, pace, and physical strength, allowing him to be both dangerous and intense during a whole match.
 FIFA described him as "Gallardo's many assets include his speed, ability to take people on and his selfless distribution.
 A regular source of assists and the archetypal team player, he is adept at pressing high up the pitch and catching opponents out of position."

 Starting off as a left-winger on the club level, former Mexico national team coach Juan Carlos Osorio used him on a more defensive position as left-back.
 With the arrival of new national team coach Gerardo Martino, he chose to keep him as a left-back.